 - learning how to make houses more resistant to bushfires – we’re finding out which urban planning and building design decisions will give buildings the best chance of survival.

-- studying the relationship between climate change and drought – why has it been so long since Australia has had drought-breaking rains?
+- studying the relationship between climate change and drought – why are some parts of Australia still waiting for drought-breaking rains after five years?
 And what can we expect in future?

 - improving the quality of urban landscapes – using Australian shrublands as inspiration, we’re coming up with low-cost green infrastructure for cities.